 I served on the boards of Vermont Business Roundtable, Vermont Community Foundation, and Vermont Tax Department as well as on the search committees for Superintendent of Burlington’s School District and CEO of Vermont PBS.
 Recognitions include Vermont Autism Task Force Appreciation Award, Vermont Arts Council Kannenstine Award for Arts Advocacy, and John Killacky Day Proclamation from Burlington Mayor MIro Weinberger.

-In running for public office, I want to work with neighbors and citizens state-wide, to make Vermont an even better place for all people to thrive.
+In public office, I want to work with neighbors and citizens state-wide, to make Vermont an even better place for all people to thrive.
 Investing in affordable housing, early education, livable wages, small businesses, and the environment is essential, while striving toward a pragmatic economic bottom line.
 Judicious tax reform and school refinancing is necessary, but must be balanced to ensure a safety net where no one is left behind.
 As I demonstrated at the Flynn, people-centered programs can be delivered within a balanced budget.